Basic Law: Human Dignity and Liberty: History

-Background

-Prior to the enactment of the Basic Law there was little statutory protection of human rights in Israel.
+rights discourse, as well as in freedom of speech cases.
+Prior to the enactment of the Basic Law, there was little statutory protection of human rights in Israel.
 These matters were resolved through the development of common law by Supreme Court cases.
 The Supreme Court in this period, between Israel's founding in 1948 until the Basic Law was enacted in 1992, could not invalidate statutes that disproportionately violated human rights.
-The judgments of the Supreme Court from this period, "establish[ed] the foundation that human rights are part of Israeli law."
+The judgements of the Supreme Court from this period, "establish[ed] the foundation that human rights are part of Israeli law".

 Content of the Basic Law

 1 — Purpose

 The purpose of this Basic Law is to protect human dignity and liberty, in order to establish in a Basic Law the values of the State of Israel as a Jewish and democratic state.

-2 — Preservation of life, body and dignity
+2 — Preservation of life, body, and dignity

-There shall be no violation of the life, body or dignity of any person as such.
+There shall be no violation of the life, body, or dignity of any person as such.

 3 — Protection of property

 There shall be no violation of the property of a person.